Management Plan Framework for forest reserves in Belize

 Protected areas prioritized for the project implementation in Belize

-- Block 1: Maya Ruins Caracol, Chiquibul National Park, Chiquibul Forest Reserve, Vaca Forest Reserve;
+- Block 1: Caracol Archaeological Reserve, Chiquibul National Park, Chiquibul Forest Reserve, Vaca Forest Reserve;

-- Mountain Pine Ridge Forest Reserve, Noj Kaax Meen Elijio Panti National Park and Rio Bravo Conservation and Management Area (RBCMA)
+- Mountain Pine Ridge Forest Reserve, Noj Kaax Meen Elijio Panti National Park, Rio Bravo Conservation and management Area (CMA)

 1. Objective of the consultancy: